 The most frequent things fraudulent businesses do when they want to deceive their new clients:

 Asking for a deposit or upfront cash payment

 This is one of the most frequent schemes of unreliable movers.
 They will ask you to pay for the service before they even deliver it, and then they won’t show up on the day of the move and become unreachable via phone or email.
 Since you made a cash payment, there will be no proof of transaction, so they can act like you never paid for anything.

 Real-deal movers cannot know how much your relocation will cost if they don’t have all the information and details, like the dimensions of the goods you’re shipping, their weight, and condition.
 Fragile items, antiques, and other valuables need a particular way of packing – crating, which also adds to the cost.
 If someone gives you an estimate before asking about specifics, you can be sure that they aren’t doing their job professionally.

 A sweet-sounding price tag for your upcoming move is undoubtedly desirable, but keep in mind that relocation costs can be high, especially from one state to another.
 There is a considerable chance that a low rate is part of a non-binding agreement that is very likely bound to change during or after the move.
-Receiving a very low price is a serious red flag.
+When you ask how much do movers cost and receive a very low price, that is a serious red flag.
 You can be sure that the new one will be much higher, and you’ll need to continue your search.

 Fraudulent businesses prefer to provide you with a bid, rather than with an exact number.
 Hearing that your move can cost somewhere between two to five thousand dollars doesn’t really mean anything, and you can’t be sure about how high your expenses will be in the end.
 If the person who answered your call can’t tell you the price when you have all the information about your move, you should avoid hiring them.